 Treadmills are an essential piece of equipment for any home gym.
 We’ll show you how you choose the right treadmill for your home.

 Treadmills are great tools for getting fit and losing weight.
 They are also trendy among people who want to get into shape.
-If you’re looking to get into fitness, you’ll probably want to invest in a home gym.
+If you want to get into fitness, you’ll probably want to invest in a home gym.
 However, choosing the right treadmill for your needs can be tricky.

-There are plenty of treadmills out there, but not all of them are suitable for your home gym.
+There are plenty of treadmills, but not all are suitable for your home gym.
 Some treadmills are designed for commercial use only.
 So, if you’re looking to buy a treadmill for your home gym, here’s what you should consider.

 What You Need To Know Before Buying A Treadmill

 Before buying any fitness equipment, it’s essential to understand precisely what you need from it.
-If you’re looking for something with lots of bells and whistles, then you might want to consider investing in an elliptical trainer or stationary bike instead.
-However, if you want a simple way to work out without having to go outside, then a basic treadmill may be all you need.
+If you’re looking for something with lots of bells and whistles, you might consider investing in an elliptical trainer or stationary bike instead.
+However, if you want a simple way to work out without going outside, then a basic treadmill may be all you need.
 Here are some things to think about before making your purchase:

 What Do I Want From My Exercise Equipment?

-If you already have a gym membership, then chances are you’ve probably been using their cardio machines like free weights, weight benches, and even treadmills.
+If you already have a gym membership, chances are you’ve probably been using their cardio machines like free weights, weight benches, and even treadmills.
 While these types of equipment can provide great workouts, they aren’t always ideal when losing weight.
-For example, most gyms don’t offer much variety when it comes to exercises, so you’ll likely end up doing the same thing over and over again.
+For example, most gyms don’t offer much variety in exercises, so you’ll likely end up doing the same thing over and over again.

 This isn’t necessarily bad, but it could make sticking to your diet more complicated than necessary.
-Instead of relying solely on a treadmill, try adding other forms of cardiovascular training into your regimen as well.
+Instead of relying solely on a treadmill, try adding other forms of cardiovascular training into your regimen.
 These include running, biking, swimming, rowing, etc., depending on where you live.
-The key here is finding activities that fit your budget while still providing enough challenge to push yourself.
+The key here is finding activities that fit your budget while providing enough challenge to push yourself.

 How Much Time Will It Take Me To Get In Shape With This Machine?

 One of the biggest questions new users ask themselves is whether or not this piece of equipment will take them anywhere.
-After all, there are plenty of cheaper options available online that won’t require nearly as much time commitment.
-Unfortunately, many cheap treadmills only last around three years, meaning you’d spend hundreds of dollars every year simply replacing parts.
-On top of that, you also run the risk of spending hours each week cleaning up after spills and getting dust bunnies off the floor.
+After all, plenty of cheaper options online won’t require nearly as much time commitment.
+Unfortunately, many cheap treadmills only last around three years, meaning you’d spend hundreds of dollars yearly simply replacing parts.
+On top of that, you also risk spending hours each week cleaning up after spills and getting dust bunnies off the floor.

 So, unless you plan to work out regularly for several months straight, we recommend avoiding those low-cost models altogether.